Chicago Style Guide 17th Edition: Book with more than three authors

 3. Camilla de La Bédoyère et al., A Brief History of Art (London: Flame Tree Publishing, 2006), 101.

-Note: For more than three authors, list all of the authors in the bibliography; in the footnote, list only the first author, followed by et al. ("and others").
+Note: For more than three authors, list all of the authors in the bibliography; in the footnote, list only the first author, followed by et al., (“and others”).
+For more than ten authors, list the first seven in the bibliography followed by et al..
+List only the first author followed by et al., in the footnote.

 Still unsure what in-text citation and referencing mean?
 Check here.